TopiNiskala/Cocktails/README.md

 # Cocktails
 PHP tutorial program.
-List and create cocktails with PHP and databases.
+List and create cocktails with PHP and databases.<br>
-TEST URL: <a href="http://topiniskala.com/~topi/php/index.php">http://topiniskala.com/~topi/php/index.php</a>
+TEST URL: <a href="http://topiniskala.com/~topi/php/index.php">http://topiniskala.com/~topi/php/index.php</a><br>
 To successfully install this program on your server do following:

   1) Change your own database credentials to the <code>config/database.php</code> file.